-Determining the Hypothetical Variable Coupon Rates and Variable Coupon Payments

-The tables below present examples of the hypothetical variable coupon rate and hypothetical variable coupon payments after the first year following issuance of the securities based on the number of accrual days in a particular accrual period and different assumptions about the CMS spread.
-For illustrative purposes only, the tables assume an accrual period that contains 90 elapsed days, that the securities have not previously been redeemed, and that the hypothetical coupon payment dates occur during the ninth year following issuance of the securities through maturity.
-The actual coupon payment for any coupon payment date after the first year will depend on the actual number of accrual days and elapsed days during the related accrual period, the actual CMS spread on the CMS spread determination date for that accrual period and the relevant contingent rate for that accrual period.
+Determining the Hypothetical Variable Coupon Rates and Variable Coupon Payments following issuance of the notes based on the number of accrual days in a particular accrual period and different assumptions about the CMS spread.
+For illustrative purposes only, the tables assume an accrual period that contains 90 elapsed days and that the notes have not previously been redeemed.
+The actual coupon payment for any coupon payment date after the first year will depend on the actual number of accrual days and elapsed days during the related accrual period and the actual CMS spread on the CMS spread determination date for that accrual period.
 The variable coupon rate for each accrual period will apply only to that accrual period.